 Are you interested in joining or setting up a local group for your estate?
 It’s a great way to get to know your neighbours and make a real difference to the area you call home.
 Tenant and resident associations (TRAs) host a range of activities and meetings to focus on making their area a better place to live.

-Please contact us to find out more about the TRAs in your area.
+You can find details of the TRAs in your area below - please contact us for more information.
 If there isn’t one already, we can support you to set one up yourself.

 Wolverhampton Federation of Tenants Associations (WFTA)